-A study of fundamental arithmetic operations and introductory algebra.
+This course is required for students showing a deficiency in mathematics based on ACT and ACCUPLACER scores.
+A study of fundamental arithmetic operations and introductory algebra that prepares students for MAT100, Fundamentals of Mathematics.
 This course is for institutional credit only and does not satisfy the general education math requirement (see Developmental Studies).
-This course is required for students who score below 17 on the math portion of the ACT.
+This course does not count toward hours needed for graduation.